clint77/ruby-blog/README.md

 * Ruby version ruby 2.4.0p0, RSpec version 3.6 and Rails version Rails 5.1.0

 This will also serve as my learning blog or notes of everything I am trying to learn and be better at as a junior developer.
 Right now I am interested in doing a lot of ruby and rails app.
-I will also include here a step by step guide on I did this small project and all the difficulties I had encountered.
+I will also include here a step by step guide on how I did this small project and all the difficulties I had encountered.

 ## Acknowledgments